-Set event objectives - Start with outcomes and process, not lists of agenda topics
+2. Set objectives - start with outcomes and process, not agenda topics

 For this part of the planning, Hall & Hall come up with the obligatory four letter acronym, a mnemonic to aid recollection of the critical steps – OPPT: Outcomes, Process, Participants, Time.